starr-dusT/dotfiles/provision/README.md

 1. Download current minimal ISO from [NixOS website](https://nixos.org/download/) and boot from usb or boot into the NixOS installer from [tetragon's](./hosts/tetragon) PXE boot server.

 2. Partition drives and perform initial installation with minimal changes to `/etc/nixos/configuration.nix`.
 See the [Nixos Installation Guide](https://nixos.wiki/wiki/NixOS_Installation_Guide) for guidance, as well as [BTRFS Wiki](https://nixos.wiki/wiki/Btrfs) for suggestions on a BTRFS partition layout and install commands.
 Minimal changes to the initial `configuration.nix` include:

-   a.
-Adding desired user and setting `passwd`.
+   - Adding desired user and setting `passwd`.
-   b.
-Enabling SSH to produce keys needed for step 5.
+   - Enabling SSH to produce keys needed for step 5.

 4. Boot into installed system.